gdubicki/ets/README.md

      The three forms in SYNOPSIS correspond to three command execution modes:

-     o If given a single command without whitespace(s), or a command and its arguments, execute the command with exec in a pty;
+     • If given a single command without whitespace(s), or a command and its arguments, execute the command with exec in a pty;

-     o If given a single command with whitespace(s), the command is treated as a shell command and executed as `SHELL -c shell_command',where SHELL is the current user's login shell, or sh if login shell cannot be determined;
+     • If given a single command with whitespace(s), the command is treated as a shell command and executed as ‘SHELL -c shell_command’,where SHELL is the current user's login shell, or sh if login shell cannot be determined;

-     o If given no command, output is read from stdin, and the user is responsible for piping in a command's output.
+     • If given no command, output is read from stdin, and the user is responsible for piping in a command's output.

      There are three mutually exclusive timestamp modes:

-     o The default is absolute time mode, where timestamps from the wall clock are shown;
+     • The default is absolute time mode, where timestamps from the wall clock are shown;

-     o -s, --elapsed turns on elapsed time mode, where every timestamp is the time elapsed from the start of the command (using a monotonic clock);
+     • -s, --elapsed turns on elapsed time mode, where every timestamp is the time elapsed from the start of the command (using a monotonic clock);

-     o -i, --incremental turns on incremental time mode, where every timestamp is the time elapsed since the last timestamp (using a monotonic clock).
+     • -i, --incremental turns on incremental time mode, where every timestamp is the time elapsed since the last timestamp (using a monotonic clock).

      The default format of the prefixed timestamps depends on the timestamp